marcussu/DeShare/README.md

 * Large cash presence in portfolios (cash drag) to maintain capacity to accommodate withdrawals.
 * Other limitations such as over-complicated investment / portfolio strategy, dilution, etc.

-## Objectives of A-Share
+## Objectives of DeShare
+* Fast and cost-effective launch of decentralized mutual funds.
-* More transparent fee structure, investment strategy (down to smart contract rules), and investment holdings.
+* More transparent fee structure, investment strategy (all transactions visible on Binance Smart Chain), and investment holdings.
-* Convenient way to compare funds across the platform.
+* New opportunities through integration with other DeFi projects / developments.

+## Phase 1 Support

+### Mutual Fund Types
-A-Share will eventually support 7 common types of mutual funds so as to cater to the fund participants' different risk appetites and investment strategy preferences.
+DeShare has structured the fund types into 7 common types of mutual funds so as to cater to the fund participants' different risk appetites and investment strategy preferences.

-## Mutual Fund Types
 Fund Type | Traditional Mutual Fund
 --------- | -----------------------
 **Money Market Fund** | These funds invest in short-term fixed income securities such as government bonds, treasury bills, bankers’ acceptances, commercial paper and certificates of deposit.
 They are generally a safer investment, but with a lower potential return then other types of mutual funds.